tradle/bots/README.md

 # Silly will send a message to the app, and you can chat with Silly,
 # but do not expect any serious stuff, be silly yourself
 bot.strategies.use(strategies.silly)
+# if you build your own strategy, you simply use require(..):
+#   bot.strategies.use(require('./path/to/my/strategy'))
+# or add the path to your own conf file's "strategies" field
 ```

 #### Console globals